daochenzha/ltsm/README.md

 We train the model on some datasets in the same domain to see whether it could work.

 Action items:
 *   Allen: Focus on modeling.
 Adapt the code to a form that is more suitable for pre-training and testing/fine-tuning on downstream time series.
+Note: make it flexible to be able to adapt to fine-tuning.
+If directly transfer does not work, we may need to try fine-tuning.
 *   Guanchu: Focus on efficency.
 Current task: implement and test data parallel
 *   Jiayi: Focus on data.
 Collect and process data into a format that can be directly loaded by the data loader.
 Do manual cleaning or filtering if needed.
 *   Henry: Provide guidance and trouble shooting.
 Identifdy the potential good data sources, share time series prerpocessing experiences, etc.